California Dreamin’: new 2025 VW California goes on UK sale priced from £63k

 Roughly where it’s always been, on the left side of the cabin.
 Except now that there’s a door on that side VW’s had to be even cleverer about its design.

-So instead of a fixed amount of kitchen real estate, the California Concept features a slide-out work surface that integrates an induction hob, gas hob and sink.
+So instead of a fixed amount of kitchen real estate, the California features a slide-out work surface that integrates an induction hob, gas hob and sink.
 Below this you’ll find storage, including drawers that can be accessed inside and outside the vehicle, and a similarly versatile fridge.

 The change here means you can access the cooking and cold storage facilities from outside of the van as well.
 To encourage this kind of alfresco adventurousness, Volkswagen has also integrated a portable electric grill into the concept and fitted the main awning on this side.

-You can still enjoy some protection from the elements on the right, however, as the California Concept comes with a sun sail on that side.
+You can still enjoy some protection from the elements on the right, however, as the new California comes with a sun sail on that side.
 It’s like a complete mobile camp site or something, especially as VW has still found room for the traditional outdoor table (this doubles as the indoor table and stores under the lower bed) and chairs that store in the tailgate.
 These have higher backrests than before for extra comfort.

 When the T7 California reaches production, buyers will be able to chose which side they want the full awning attached, or even have one on both.